 1. Filter search results by date

-Let’s say you’re researching, and you only want to find results from the past five years.
+Let’s say you’re researching and only want to find results from the past five years.
 If you filter by date, you can make sure old links aren’t clogging your search results.

 Then, a little box called Custom date range will pop up, along with a calendar.
 You can insert the start and end dates.
 This way, you’re filtering results to ensure you don’t get a single search result outside these time boundaries.
 From there, just hit Go.